 In 1778 several images of Roman gods were said to have been found under a house next to Broadgate, indicating that there had been a Roman household shrine at that spot.
 The houses were being demolished for the new City Bank, that was constructed in 1793.

 Edward Upham occupied a shop at Broadgate in 1801 when he offered Cary's New English Atlas for sale.

 Although one of the widest of the seven gates, it was still equipped with strong, double doors.
 The gate started to become a hindrance to stage coaches, entering the close, heading to the Hotel (Royal Clarence Hotel).
 The Royal Clarence offered its clientele the Royal Bath and the London Mail services on a daily basis.
 The manager of the hotel petitioned the Cathedral authorities in the early 19th century to have the gate removed after a coach hit the side of the gate, resulting in the horses panicking and breaking away to gallop along the road to the Royal Clarence leaving the passengers stranded.
 By 1823 plans were afoot to deal with the Broad Gate, and a letter in the Flying Post from "One of the Old School" expressed the view that the old gate should not be vandalized, but should be preserved.

-While consideration was made for the removal of Broadgate, the Flying Post published two letters, for and against the destruction.
-The letter against modernisation had a nice turn of phrase:
+In the early 19th century, just before it was demolished it was described as a filthy quagmire.
+While consideration was made for the removal of Broad Gate, the Flying Post published man letters, for and against the destruction.
+This letter against modernisation had a nice turn of phrase: